treygriffith/sandman/README.md

 ### Security

 This isn't truly secure, and there likely isn't a way to make Node.js secure at the application level (See [this discussion](https://groups.google.com/forum/#!topic/nodejs-dev/9vApf6IvRxk)).
-Instead, this module provides a way to execute Node.js code that should prevent against most kinds of unintentional bad stuff.
+Instead, this module provides a way to execute Node.js code that should prevent against most kinds of bad stuff, intentional or unintentional.

 ### Features